-The Dominican brotherhood was dissolved shortly before the French Revolution and the monks left the Couvent des Jacobins around 1780.
+The Dominican brotherhood was dissolved shortly before the French Revolution and the friars left the Couvent des Jacobins around 1780.
 The Couvent was confiscated at the French Revolution and then sold as a national estate ("bien national").

 Between 1790 and the beginning of the 20th century, only two families, GUADET and VAUTHIER, owned Couvent des Jacobins.

 In 1902, Jean JEAN, also known as « gentil Jean » (the kind Jean) purchased Couvent des Jacobins.
 In 1926, he bequested Couvent des Jacobins to his daughter, Berthe JEAN.
 Berthe JEAN continued making changes and additions to the estate over the following three decades, including the refurbishment of the cement cellar between 1957 and 1965 and the acquisition of new ones, including on the limestone plateau of Saint-Émilion.

 In 1969, the national syndicate INAO awarded Couvent des Jacobins the rank of Grand Cru Classé, recognizing the consistency of the wines and the family efforts to preserve this remarkable site.

 Rose-Noëlle BORDE, the daughter of Noël JOINAUD, and her husband Alain BORDE then took over the estate.
 They rehabilitated the former bakery of the monks and the underground cellars.
 They also constructed the cloister and restored the former gardens.